 Ready in: 15 minutes (plus overnight soaking)

 16 g protein per serving

-These protein overnight oats are vegan and made with dairy-free greek yogurt and plant-based protein powder.
-Each serving packs more than 16g of protein and 11g of fiber to keep you full until lunch.
+These protein overnight oats are vegan and made with dairy-free greek yogurt and plant-based protein powder (more protein powder oats over here!).
+Each serving packs more than 16g of protein and 11g of fiber to keep you full until lunch (when you can try a tasty plant-based protein lunch!).
 Mix in blueberries, strawberries, almond butter, or chia seed jam.
 The flavor options are endless with these overnight oats!

 Steamed Edamame with Everything Bagel SeasoningCheck out the recipe here

 Ready in: 12 minutes

 Recipe by: JerseyGirlCooks

 Steamed Edamame are seasoned with Everything Bagel Seasoning for a delicious and healthy snack or appetiser.
 This edamame recipe takes only 10 minutes to make!

 13 g protein per serving

 Quick White Bean Spread (vegan pâté).
 A super fast recipe that works as an appetizer, snack or party dip.
 Surprise your guests with this awesome spread!